Foreword

 📄 Read more: CCB Handbook chapter on Service

 After service, respondents have 60 days to opt out of the proceeding.
 If the respondent does opt out, the CCB will dismiss the claim and notify you.
 If you refile the same claim against the same respondent again, the CCB will dismiss it unless you and the respondent agree to have the claim refiled later.
-If the respondent does not opt-out and does not respond within this time frame, the claim will move forward and enter the “active phase” by default.
+If the respondent does not opt-out within this timeframe, the claim will move forward and enter the “active phase” by default.

 📄 Read more: CCB Handbook chapter on Opting Out